json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 to a URL, or otherwise check the existence of an entity identified by a format instance.

-#### Custom format attributes
+#### Custom format values

-Implementations MAY support custom format attributes.
-Save for agreement between parties, schema authors SHALL NOT expect a peer implementation to support such custom format attributes.
+Implementations MAY support custom format values.
+Save for agreement between parties, schema authors SHALL NOT expect a peer implementation to support such custom format values.

 ### Defined Formats